-We sustained operating losses of \$10,513,407 and \$1,338,033 during the years ended December 31, 2013 and 2012, respectively, and incurred an accumulated deficit of \$14,425,199 and \$3,911,792 as of December 31, 2013 and December 31, 2012, respectively.
-In addition, we expect to incur an operating loss in 2014.
+We sustained operating losses of \$7,089,023 and \$10,513,407 during the years ended December 31, 2014 and 2013, respectively, and incurred an accumulated deficit of \$21,514,222 and \$14,425,199 as of December 31, 2014 and December 31, 2013, respectively.
+In addition, we expect to incur an operating loss in 2015.

 We have operated principally as a research and development company since our inception but abandoned our telecommunications technology business in fiscal 2012.
 Through our wholly owned subsidiary, Vegfab, we are now engaged in the manufacture, marketing and sale of hydroponic and LED based agricultural equipment for commercial and home use.
 We currently rely exclusively on third parties for the manufacture of products that we design or distribute.
 Through Vegfab, we also operate an urban plant factory in Taiwan where we produce organic vegetables for wholesale.
+Due to recurring losses from operations and in order to conserve operating resources, effective February 15, 2015, our management has permanently idled Vegfab's plant factory.
+We aim to establish a smaller vegetable factory (with production of approximately 300-400kg per day) for demonstration purposes, although no definitive arrangements or plans have been made in this regard.
 We currently generate revenues through the distribution of name brand LED based agricultural equipment and produce in Taiwan.
 However, our business remains in the development stage and we are reliant on debt or equity financing to sustain our operations.
 Historically, our officers and shareholders have advanced funds to our Company for working capital purposes.
 We have not entered into any agreement on the repayment terms for these advances.
-As of December 31, 2012, there was \$1,194,798 advances outstanding.
 In 2013, the Company advanced funds bearing interest rate of 8% per annum from a shareholder in an aggregate amount of NTD 28,780,933, or equivalent to \$969,630.
 The Company has repaid both principal and interest during the same year.
 The interest expense of \$60,765 was recorded under other expense from continuing operations before income taxes.